Dewynters/Website-Template-Bootstrap-4/README.md

 Simon Richards - Dewynters - Jan 2017

-This is a skeleton template to help start building a website.
+This is a skeleton template to help start building the front end of a website.

 The following needs to be installed on your local machine: